rykerrmedical/landing/README.md

-github page for the rykerr medicsl podcast!
+github page for the rykerr medical podcast!

 www.rykerrmedical.com